tstockwell/TermSatNet/README.md

 where every step in the proof gets you closer to the goal, the minimal form of the expression.

 The exchange rule acts as a shortcut in a proof that would otherwise would require iteration, a step away from the goal.
 But finding exchanges has a cost, it may require looking through the entire confluence closure of an expression for the right cofactors.
+E-graphs makes finding cofactors efficient, though not simple ;-).
-By using e-graphs to represent expressions, all the information required to find cofactors efficiently is maintained as a proof progresses.
+And the knowledge required to find cofactors efficiently is maintained as a proof progresses.

 Finally, proofs in System X use all forms of reasoning (deductive, inductive, and abductive), and I don't think that's a coincidence.